Air Quality/Traffic Noise Analysis/Hazardous Materials/Naturally Ocurring Asbestos & Erionite (NOA/E)

-Transportation conformity regulations require project sponsors to evaluate the potential air quality impacts that may result from construction and operation of a proposed transportation project.
+Transportation conformity regulations require project sponsors to evaluate the potential air quality effects that may result from construction and operation of a proposed transportation project.
 The primary function of the Air Quality section is to prepare or review NEPA documentation for NDOT construction projects.
 NDOT traffic noise engineers analyze proposed highway projects for traffic noise impacts.
 The traffic noise engineers also respond to traffic noise complaints from residents that live near Nevada Highways.
 NDOT follows the Federal Highway Administration’s noise standard as outlined in the Code of Federal Regulations 23 CFR 772, “Procedures for Abatement of Highway Noise" and the NDOT state policy “Traffic and Construction Noise Abatement Policy."

-Assists project managers in making informed transportation project decisions relating to property acquisition
+Project managers in making informed transportation project decisions relating to property acquisition

 Assists with the selection of alternatives

-Makes recommendations on mitigation measures and costs
+On mitigation measures and costs

-Helps decide when early coordination with regulatory agencies is needed
+Decide when early coordination with regulatory agencies is needed

 The Hazardous Materials Section also assesses project impacts for Environmental Impact Statements and Environmental Assessments (as required by the NEPA process).

-Robert A. Piekarz – Supervisor II, Hazardous Materials Telephone: (775) 888-7692
+Robert A. Piekarz, Supervisor II, Hazardous Materials